jhuckaby/pixl-server-storage/docs/Indexer.md

 | `html` | This filter strips all HTML tags, and decodes all HTML entities prior to indexing.
 This also works for XML source. |
 | `markdown` | This filter is designed for [Markdown](https://en.wikipedia.org/wiki/Markdown) source text.
 It filters out [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) and also applies the `html` filter as well (you can embed HTML in markdown). |

-Note that URLs are always filtered out, as they are notoriously difficult (and rather useless) to index for searching.
+Note that URLs are always shortened so that only the hostname is indexed.
+Full URLs are notoriously difficult (and rather useless) to index for searching.
 See [Text Cleanup](#text-cleanup) below for details.

 #### Remove Words